DORA Compliance API — Instant Answers With EUR-Lex Citations

 What accuracy does Gibs achieve on DORA questions?

-Gibs scores 90% overall accuracy on an expert-curated evaluation dataset of 30 DORA questions covering factual recall, cross-references, and adversarial edge cases.
-Abstention accuracy — correctly declining to answer out-of-scope questions — is 100%.
+Gibs scores 93%+ accuracy on 50 evaluation questions covering factual recall, cross-references, and adversarial edge cases.

 Can I query DORA and other regulations in the same request?